rubenseyer/romanesco/README.md

 using the automation component _botccoli_.

 ## Installation
-Cloning and using `pip install .` will do the right thing.
+Cloning and running `pip install .[sqlite]` will give you a starting installation.
 Romanesco is designed to be used behind some other authentication system (communicate a unique name in the `X-Remote-User` header).
 You can trivially configure your web server to enable this through e.g. basic auth.